WimPouw/WPsCodeLibrary/Python/AnnotationBasedVideoClippings/ReadMe.txt

 This will contain your clipped videos

 #SCRIPT
-This contains a jupyter notebook script
+This contains a jupyter notebook script.
-You can also just execture the script by clicking on the .bat file

 #VIDEOS
-Here are your videos
+Here are your videos (now an example video)

 ###################################Installation
 install anaconda